 - Introverts and HSPs can enjoy and feel nourished by connecting our way.

-When it’s something like a group of 2-6 kindred spirts having meaningful conversations, that seems to be our sweet spot.
+- When it’s something like a group of 2-6 kindred spirits having meaningful conversations, that seems to be our sweet spot.
 I see it happen all the time.
 What a difference it makes.

 - We need to say no to those worries about being “too needy” or “failing,” and take small steps forward anyway.

 - You are NOT too needy or a failure.
 The need for connection is what’s true.